tleyden/screentap/screentap-app/plugins/focusguard/README.md

   <img src="https://github.com/tleyden/screentap/assets/296876/25946863-e104-4dd9-835e-fc5cecdaee70" height="300">
 </p>

+## ⚠️ Reasons not to run this app

+### 💸 Cost

+When configured to use the OpenAI GPT-Vision model, the cost to run FocusGuard is currently _crazy expensive_, on the order of $150-200/month.

+### 🔓 Security Risks

+Only use this app if you understand the security risk of:

+* Saving automatically collected screenshots to your hard drive.
+They may contain highly sensitive information such as passwords, personal financial details, etc.
+* Sending captured screenshots to OpenAI's servers.
+While it is over an encrypted HTTPS connection, there is still risks of sharing sensitive information to any 3rd party (data breaches, etc)

+The captured screenshots will not be transmitted anywhere else.
+You can audit the source code and build from source if you have any concerns.

 ## System requirements

-1. If you configure it to use OpenAI [GPT-Vision](https://platform.openai.com/docs/guides/vision) you will need a paid [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) subscription.
+1. If you configure it to use OpenAI [GPT-Vision](https://platform.openai.com/docs/guides/vision) you will need to have [API access to GPT-4](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4).
 2. Otherwise if you configure it to use Llava1.5 open source model you will need an M1 or later Mac with 5GB of free space.
 See [llamafile](https://github.com/Mozilla-Ocho/llamafile) for detailed requirements.
 3. OSX Ventura